failgood/failgood/README.md

 # Failfast

-Multi-threaded test runner for kotlin focusing on simplicity, usability and speed.
+Multi-threaded test runner for Kotlin focusing on simplicity, usability and speed.

-## goals / features
+## Goals / Features

 Every design decision is only influenced by what's best for a short test feedback loop, and to make simple things simple and complex things possible.
-No feature exists "because that's how junit works".
+No feature exists "because that's how JUnit works".
 Everything is driven by the needs of people who write tests daily and iterate fast.

 * Spec syntax implemented to work just [as expected](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 * Speed and parallel execution.
 Failfast's own test suite runs in < 1 second.
-* Configuration via api.
-Your test config is just a main method that runs via idea or gradle.
+* Configuration via API.
+Your test config is just a main method that runs via IDEA or Gradle.
 * Run your tests so fast that you can run all the tests on every change.
 * Autotest to run only changed tests.
 * Pitest plugin (see the build file).
-* Junit compatible reports
+* JUnit compatible reports

-## how it looks like
+## How it looks like

 ```kotlin
 object FailFastTest {